 Building Permits & Inspections

-Building Permits help ensure that construction and major renovations comply with local bylaws, the building code, and health and safety standards.
+Building Permits help ensure responsible and safe construction practices with a focus on maintaining the safety of occupants and structural integrity of buildings.
+The permitting process ensures construction and major renovations comply with local bylaws, current building code, and health and safety standards.

-The City works with a number of tools to ensure construction and development projects are carried out in accordance with regulatory standards such as the BC Building Code, the Local Government Act, the Land Title Act, the City of Fernie Building Bylaw, and other provincial and municipal legislation.
+The City reviews proposed projects for compliance with regulatory standards such as the BC Building Code, the Local Government Act, the Land Title Act, the City of Fernie Building Bylaw, and other provincial and municipal legislation.

 To comply with the BC Building Code, all building permit applications submitted on or after March 8, 2024, require a design that meets the 2024 BC Building Code.